Continuous-time multifarious systems -- Part II: non-reciprocal multifarious self-organization: Analytical timescale calculations

 Between $\frac{2}{3}\varepsilon<\lambda<\varepsilon$ we observe stable nucleation, consisting of the creation of small seeds, many of which are destroyed.
 Eventually however, one seed is able to grow to a critical size, beyond which growth is fast.
 In the initial state the transition $\mathcal{A}_N$ is the only relevant transition.
 Following the $\mathcal{A}_N$ transition, for $\lambda<\varepsilon$ the system most often replaces the newly added $S^2$ tile with the old $S^1$ tile, going back to the very stable initial state via the $\mathcal{A}'_N$ transition.
 However, after many nucleation attempts, eventually transition $\mathcal{B}_N$ is picked over $\mathcal{A}'_N$.
 On average this takes around $\mathcal{A}'_N/\mathcal{B}_N$ attempts.
 After the $\mathcal{B}_N$ transition, the remaining transitions to grow out of the seed are dominant, since $\lambda>\frac{2}{3}\varepsilon$.
 Based on this, we can calculate the nucleation time to be

 Here the dots in the first line represent the time to grow after a seed has successfully reached the critical point, which is negligible compared to the time required to get a seed to the critical point.
-Here we see a crossover in scaling from